ansys/pyoptislang/doc/source/user_guide/index.rst

 method in the :class:`Optislang <ansys.optislang.core.optislang.Optislang>` class
 to overcome its limitations.
 For example, you can run optiSLang Python API commands to create and edit nodes, parameters, and more.
 For more information, see :ref:`ref_run_python`.

+Another possibility is to use direct communication with the optiSLang server API using the :class:`TcpOslServer <ansys.optislang.core.tcp_osl_server.TcpOslServer>` wrapper class.
+For more information, see :ref:`ref_osl_server_usage`.